Browser-Ports/.github/profile/README.md

 1. [ ] [FmtErr](https://github.com/Browser-Ports/FmtErr): Some Classes and functions to wrap Runtime validation and Result libraries for TS so that exceptions are handled in a consistent way for Browser Port projects.
 Not much to worry about.
 2. [ ] [IPC-Proxy](https://github.com/Browser-Ports/IPCProxy): This is important because when you deal with Browser technology, you need to manage and control isolated contexts for things like add-ons, and you can consider IPC Proxy to glue everything together.
 This is the project that will make handling IPC in the web fun again!
 IPC Proxy will let you import/export (like modules) any object from any context regardless of what it is using weak references / `FinalizationRegistry`, a ton of listeners and serialized data passed through them that are killed when they aren't needed anymore, and ES6 proxies wrapping all the imports.
 This will be easy to adapt and have integrations for all sorts of communication types like `postMessage` <-> `addEventListener`, `BroadcastChannel` <-> `BroadcastChannel`, and all of that with extra support for environments such as code sandboxes where you can only interact with I/O as strings (looking at [NodeBox](https://github.com/Sandpack/nodebox-runtime), which mean the data will be able to be serialized to just strings (typically with JSON) and not just any transferrable object for IPC.
 It will be that flexible.
 I feel this would become the most complex project in browser ports despite having some of the least LOC.
 It's great that the complexity would be contained in these abstractions and not be suffered in the other repos.
 3. [ ] [MV3 polyfills for MV2](https://github.com/Browser-Ports/MV2-Polyfills-for-MV3): Exactly what you think it is.
 I won't disclose how it works until it is ready to release.
 I'm primarily saving it for when MV2 extensions are fully removed from the Chrome Web Store.
-4. [ ] [StealthBlock](https://github.com/Browser-Ports/StealthBlock): Soon to be the first-of-its-kind undetectable adblocker powered by web sandboxing technologies
+4. [ ] [StealthBlock](https://github.com/Browser-Ports/StealthBlock): Soon to be the first-of-its-kind undetectable adblocker powered by web sandboxing technologies.
    1. [ ] Web Extension implementation
+      1. [ ] Add support for StealthBlock Lite filter lists
+      2. [ ] Add support for StealthBlock filter lists
+      3. [ ] Add support for traditional filter lists
    2. [ ] Userscript Implementation
 5. [ ] The Proxy Middleware demo web extension implementation will make testing Proxy Middleware much easier.
 For example, you don't need a web proxy, and it will have live-debugging HMR support, making the [Proxy Middleware spec](https://github.com/Browser-Ports/proxy-middleware) much more manageable.
 6. [ ] The first Proxy Middleware repos (like [proxy-middleware-BP](https://github.com/Browser-Ports/proxy-middleware-BP)), a store frontend for installing Proxy Middleware with repo switching support, and the